amitrajaraman/MOSSterpiece/README.md

 * Common pre-processing: We replace contiguous blocks of spaces with a single space and remove all ```;```s.

 ## Using the Website
  - If you have an account, skip this step.
-If this is the first time using the website, first register yourself using the `REGISTER` tab, and follow the instructions presented on screen.
+If this is the first time using the website, first register yourself using the `Sign Up` tab, and follow the instructions presented on screen.
- - Login using the `LOGIN` tab, and enter your credentials.
+ - Login using the `Login` tab, and enter your credentials.
 If the entered values are correct, you'll be logged in and get redirected to your profile page.
  - On the profile page, you'll be able to:
- 	- **Change your Password :-** This is to change your password, pretty self-explanatory.
+ 	- **Change your Password:** This is to change your password, pretty self-explanatory.
- 	- **Process the file :-** Click on this button to be taken to the `PROCESS` tab.
+ 	- **Process the file :-** Click on this button to be taken to the `Process` tab.
  - Upload a **ZIP File** in which the files to be processed are in the first level.
-The code **WILL NOT** be able to process the zip file if there are folders in it.
+The code will NOT be able to process the zip file if there are folders in it.
 The code assumes that the zip file is correct, and no sanity check for the zip file has been implemented.
- - Assuming that the format is correct, after the zipfile has been uploaded, click on process.
-This will redirect you to a page where you'll have to wait until your files have finished processing. **DO NOT REFRESH THE PAGE HERE**
+ - Assuming that the format is correct, click on `Process` after the zipfile has been uploaded.
+This will redirect you to a page where you have to wait until your files have finished processing. **DO NOT REFRESH THE PAGE HERE**
- - After the files have been processed, you'll be taken to view the results.
-Here, you'll have four sections:
+ - After the files have been processed, you will be taken to view the results.
+Here, there are four sections:
- 	- The top ten pairs of files with the highest correlation are displayed in descending order.
+ 	- The top ten pairs of files with the highest correlation are displayed (in descending order).
- 	- A bargraph and a heatmap of the data is shown for easy visualization of the data.
+ 	- A bargraph and a heatmap of the data is shown for easy visualization of the data (if there are not too many files, then the heatmap is also annotated with the degree of similarity).
- 	- Selecting any two files from the dropdown list, and clicking on `Submit` shows the correlation between the correspondng files.
+ 	- Selecting any two files using the dropdown lists and clicking on `Submit` shows the degree of similarity between the files.
- 	- `Download` button, which downloads a zip file containing the graphs and the csv of the entire dataset.
+ 	- The `Download` butto downloads a zip file that containing the graphs and a CSV file (with all the data).
- - After viewing and/or downloading the data, click on `PROCESS` button on the header if you'd like to process another zip file.
+ - After viewing and/or downloading the data, click on the `Process` button on the header if you want to process another zip file.